|

 Housebreaking The Puppyby Roberta Lee, DD., PhD., ND., Values Editor

-It’s up to you to prevent pee and poop accidents rather than allow them to happen even once because each time the puppy empties bladder or bowel inside, it slows the housebreaking process.
+How to house-break a puppy in 4 days, because it’s up to you to prevent pee and poop accidents rather than allow them to happen even once because each time the puppy empties bladder or bowel inside, it slows the housebreaking process.

 Pee pads are not practical for long term use unless you have a small breed that will be alone during the day.
 For bigger breeds, an in-out door installed that give access to a securely fenced, theft-proof yard is a life long solution for working families.